aarontran/g309.2-0.6/Notes.md

     check this out.

-[ ] Fits: sub-region investigation, TBD (this should be last)
+[ ] Fits: sub-region investigation, TBD (this should be last) [ ] Fits: explore shifts in line centroids in subregions

 [ ] Text: clarify filling factor 1.4x factor.